-In accordance with the Workplace Gender Equality Act 2012 (Cth), AFG makes public its annual filings with the Workplace Gender Equality Agency ("WGEA") and publishes its "Gender Equality Indicators".
+In accordance with the Workplace Gender Equality Act 2012 (Cth), AFG makes public its annual filings with the Workplace Gender Equality Agency ("WGEA") and publishes its 'Gender Equality Indicators'.

-Interested parties can access the latest AFG fillings at https://www.afgonline.com.au/corporate/investors/.
+Interested parties can access the latest AFG fillings at www.afgonline.com.au/sustainability/diversity-inclusion/.

-A summary of the measurable objectives set out in the Diversity, Equity and Inclusion Policy as at 30 June 2023 and the Company's progress towards achieving these are as follows:
+A summary of the measurable objectives set out in the Diversity, Equity and Inclusion Policy as at 30 June 2024 and the Company's progress towards achieving these are as follows:

-Objective Result/status 1.
-Achieve a minimum of 45% women in management positions (including KMP, Senior Managers and Other Managers) by 2025 with increased year on year representation.
-Not met.
-This year we did not meet our year-on-year growth target.
-We remain confident we are well placed to achieve our 2025 objective.
-2. Continue to develop cultural awareness across AFG ensuring our workforce reflects the diverse Australian population, demonstrated by a positive cultural diversity score of at least 80% in our annual employee survey.
+DEI Objective Result/Status 1 Achieve a minimum of 45% women in management positions (including KMP, Senior Managers and Other Managers) by 2025 with increased year on year representation.
+Not yet met.
+This target will remain in focus across FY25.
+2 Continue to develop cultural awareness across AFG ensuring our workforce reflects the diverse Australian population, demonstrated by a positive cultural diversity score of at least 80% in our annual employee survey.
 Met.
-94% of our employee survey respondents agree AFG recognises and embraces employees of diverse cultural backgrounds.
-3. Maintain workplace diversity as one of the top three performing areas of our employee pulse surveys.
+94% of our employee survey respondents agree AFG recognises and embraces employees of diverse cultural background.
+3 Maintain workplace diversity as one of the top three performing areas of our employee pulse surveys.
 Met.
 Workplace diversity remains the top performing area of our employee survey for the fourth consecutive year.
-4. Continue training and awareness programs to ensure employees maintain and uphold AFG's acceptable and expected behaviours and diversity and inclusion values in the workplace.
+4 Continue training and awareness programs to ensure employees maintain and uphold AFG's acceptable and expected behaviours and diversity and inclusion values in the workplace.
 Met.
-The Diversity, Equity and Inclusion Committee alongside our Human Resource team has continued to deliver a range of programs and initiatives to meet this objective.
-5. Maintain no less than 30% of each gender in the composition of AFG's Board of Directors.
+The Diversity, Equity and Inclusion Committee alongside our Human Resource team continues to deliver a range of program and initiatives to meet this objective.
+5 Maintain no less than 30% of each gender in the composition of AFG's Board of Directors.
 Met.
 This objective continues to be met with two of our six directors (33%) being female.